 Are you claiming the U.S. Manufactured Product Preference (IC 5-22-15-21)?
 (This is per individual line and should be noted below)

-Yes ______ No ______
+Yes ______ No ____x_

 If claiming the U.S. Manufactured preference, Respondents must clearly specify the items qualified for the preference, at the individual line level, on the lines provided below.
 A product is manufactured in the United States, if the cost of its components mined, produced, or manufactured in the United States exceeds 50% of the cost of all its components.
 (In determining if a product is manufactured in the United States, only the product and its components shall be considered.)
 This preference can only be applied to the items the State is actually purchasing.